End-to-End Large Portfolio Optimization for Variance Minimization with Neural Networks through Covariance Cleaning: Discussions

-For future work, we see four areas for further improvement.
-First, one can replace the rotation-invariant eigenvalue filter with a context-dependent cleaning that adapts to evolving market regimes.
-Second, denoising can be extended to eigenvectors, a task that hierarchical clustering methods already accomplish successfully \cite{tola2008cluster,bongiorno2021covariance,bongiorno2022reactive}.
-Third, the modules could be coupled so that lag-transformation, eigenvalue filtering, and volatility scaling interact dynamically rather than operating independently.
-Finally, we plan to generalize our framework to the full mean-variance problem by integrating return estimation with covariance learning in a single end-to-end network, possibly including differentiable optimization layers to handle non-closed-form objectives.
-This extension would offer a more exhaustive solution to portfolio selection.
+These limitations motivate several concrete extensions.
+First, one can move beyond rotational invariance by replacing the purely spectrum-based filter with a context-dependent cleaning that is explicitly conditioned on market state variables or on temporal features, thereby enabling genuinely time-varying covariance representations.
+Second, denoising can be extended to eigenvectors, for instance by incorporating clustering-based structure that modifies both eigenvalues and eigenvectors, as suggested by the empirical success of hierarchical filters.
+Third, the modules could be coupled so that lag-transformation, eigenvalue filtering, and volatility scaling interact dynamically rather than operating as largely separate components.
+Finally, we plan to generalize the framework beyond GMV by integrating return estimation and/or differentiable constrained optimization layers, so that the training objective can directly reflect practical constraints (e.g., long-only mandates or turnover control) instead of relying on external post-processing.